The Story of an Artisan: How Rustic Town changed Santosh’s life

 Santosh: This is the best time of my life.
-My wife and I are thankful to Soulful Collection for giving us the respect, love and dignity that every worker should have.
+My wife and I are thankful to Rustic Town for giving us the respect, love and dignity that every worker should have.

 Right from teaching us entrepreneurship skills to honing our technical finesse, we all get to learn so much from Pankaj ji and you Madam ji.
 Thank you for giving me an opportunity to maintain a good living.
 I’m very lucky to be working here.
 I enjoy it a lot.

 I see that you encourage traditional techniques and thus inspire and motivate all of us to revive the heritage.
 You are good guys.

 SG: Thank you Santosh.
 Thank you so much.

 So there we are, finding out some new and interesting things about yet another artisan.
 I hope you enjoyed reading as much as I enjoyed listening to it.